ramigs/strapi-nuxt-article/strapi-nuxt.md

 We'll be relying on Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.

-The local strategy is based on username and password authentication.
-JWT token username password
+Strapi's authentication scheme is based on email/username and password, along with JWT tokens.
+Upon successful authentication, the response will return a JWT authentication token that will be added to subsequent API requests.
+The Auth Module will conveniently help us manage this workflow.

 We will also be implementing some basic authorization features, such as restricting certain pages to only logged in/out users.